Moyinoo/Job-Application-Project-Terraform-Infra/README.md

 # Infrastructure deployment

 The Infrastucture is a Hybrid setup with the cloud infrastructure deployed on AWS and an onsite environment exposed to the cloud through aws Storage Gateway.
 The infrastructure is deployed by trigarring a run on terafform cloud which is connected to this github repo.
-NOTE! to reduce cost, the some resources in the aws cloud were not deployed (e.g. Storage Gateway), since there's no onsite available to deploy an agent.
+NOTE!! to reduce cost, some resources shown in the architecture diagram were not deployed (e.g. Storage Gateway), since there's no onsite available to deploy an agent.

 # Infrastucture Architecture
 ![Screenshot](img/CloudArchitecture.png)